Daniel-Farmer/Pegasus-UI/README.md

 cd Pegasus-UI
 ```

-Install the project dependencies using `pnpm`.
-This will also start the development server automatically.
+Install the project dependencies using `pnpm`:

 ```bash
 pnpm install
 ```

-### 4. Access the Application
+### Access the Application

+The `pnpm install` command will also start the development server.
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 The page auto-updates as you edit the files.